Tu Jhoothi Main Makkaar: Plot

 Mickey does not want to leave his family for her and decides to go ahead with breaking off the marriage.
 Mickey suggests to Tinni to say that she has received a job offer in Bengaluru and that she would permanently move there after the marriage.
-Going by the plan, Tinni tells this to Mickey and he angrily lashes out at her, saying that she should have discussed it with him beforehand as this is not acceptable to him.
-Their marriage is broken off and they part ways.
+Going by the plan, Tinni tells this to Mickey on their engagement day and he angrily lashes out at her, saying that she should have discussed it with him beforehand as this is not acceptable to him.
+Their engagement is called off and they part ways.

 Sometime later, Mickey and Tinni meet again at Kinchi's baby shower.
 Tinni's foot is injured while dancing at the function and Mickey, along with his family, take care for her, which makes Tinni realise the value of living together as a family.
 Mickey's niece Chhoti, while talking to Tinni, blurts out a unique phrase that she heard from Mickey that causes Tinni to realise that the break-up consultant was Mickey.

 Tinni confronts Mickey about it and says that she is disappointed as even after knowing the truth, Mickey did not try to sort out the matter with her and that she still loves him.
 Tinni says that she would be permanently leaving for London and heads to the airport.
 Mickey's family advises him not to leave her by compromising his love for them.
 Along with his whole family, Mickey rushes to the airport to stop Tinni and reach her just as she is about to board the flight.
 Mickey and Tinni propose to each other, where they get married and live happily together as a family.